gohugoio/hugo/docs/content/en/getting-started/configuration.md

 ## Configuration Environment Variables

+### Control Parallel Processing

 HUGO_NUMWORKERMULTIPLIER
 : Can be set to increase or reduce the number of workers used in parallel processing in Hugo.
 If not set, the number of logical CPUs will be used.

+### Control Memory Usage

+HUGO_MEMORYLIMIT {{< new-in "0.77.0" >}}
+: A value in Gigabytes (e.g. "1.5") to control the upper memory limit for Hugo's memory use.
+If not set, it will set aside a quarter of the total system memory.
+Note that this does not represent a hard promise that Hugo will not use more memory than configured, but we will try our best.
+You may need to tune this setting depending on your site and/or system.

 ## Configuration Lookup Order